wso2/docs-choreo-dev/en/developer-docs/docs/manage-databases-and-caches/add-choreo-managed-databases-and-caches-to-the-marketplace.md

 8. Click **Save**.

 !!! tip
-     Choreo allows you to delete imported credentials to prevent their use when establishing new connections.
+     {{ product_name }} allows you to delete imported credentials to prevent their use when establishing new connections.
 However, deleting credentials will not affect any existing database connections that are already using them.

 ## Step 2: Add the database or cache to the Marketplace

 - On the **Databases** tab, click **+Add to Marketplace** corresponding to the database you want to add.

 Once the database is added to the Marketplace, it can be consumed via a connection.
-For details on creating a connection to a Choreo-managed database, see [Create a connection to a database](../develop-components/sharing-and-reusing/create-a-connection.md).
+For details on creating a connection to a {{ product_name }}-managed database, see [Create a connection to a database](../develop-components/sharing-and-reusing/create-a-connection.md).

 !!! note
      To remove a database or cache that you added to the Marketplace, click the corresponding **Remove from Marketplace**.
 This action prevents new connections to the removed database, but existing connections remain unaffected.